Pinafore/nlp-hw/project/README.md

 System Submission
 ======================

-You must submit a version of your system by May 10.
+You must submit a version of your system by May 12.
 It may not be perfect, but this what the question writing teams will use to test their results.

-Your system should be sent directly to yysung53@umd.edu in zip files, including the correct dependencies and a working inference code.
+Your system should be sent directly to the professor and TAs in zip files, including the correct dependencies and a working inference code.
 Your inference code should run successfully in the root folder (extracted from zip folder) directory with the command:

 ```
 > python3 inference.py --data=evaluation_set.json